mm19185/weewx-x/README.md

  Create a WeeWX service that can tweet on a separate/independent schedule

-🤝 Contributing
+## 🤝 Contributing

- Issues and pull requests are welcome!
+ Issues and pull requests are welcome.
  If you use this extension at your station, please share a screenshot of your tweets!

+## 🙌 Thank You

+ Thank you to Matthew Wall whose extension served as the spring board for this 'vibe coding' project. https://github.com/matthewwall/weewx-twitter

 <img width="594" height="564" alt="Screenshot 2025-09-04 at 8 11 41 PM" src="https://github.com/user-attachments/assets/2c796e9d-2099-41ff-8c45-7f4d640d0c56" />